JBEI/edd/docs/Deployment.md

 services must be present on the host computer.
 This is accomplished either by pulling already-built images from a Docker Registry, or building the images from the Dockerfiles included in the project.
-To pull the images, use `docker-compose pull`.
+To pull the images, use `docker compose pull`.
 Customizing builds is beyond the scope of this document, consult the individual README files included with each Dockerfile if a custom build is required.

+!!! note "Publicly Available images"

+    The images available to the public at the `docker.io` registry, or `hub.docker.com`, are not guaranteed to be current with the latest version in `git`.
+If developing with EDD, always build the images.

 ## TLS and domain configuration